xexyl/sgit/README.md

 debug[2]: 0 remaining globs
 ```

-A similar thing might be done for `-g git` and `-X xargs` of course.

 ### Surround specific lines with `**` except if they end in `<br>` in which case add the `**` **BEFORE** the `<br>` at the end of the line